 It looks like (for the moment at least) Bitcoin is on the up (currently it’s worth over $46,000 which is around £33,000) and all the other major cryptocurrencies are up too,

 Will it continue to go up?
 It’s quite possible, but not without some big dips along the way!

-- Does Elon Musk reign over cryptocurrencies?
+- Is Elon Musk losing his hold over cryptocurrencies?

 - What is happening with the crypto market short-term?